The Bankrate promise

 A high-yield savings account is the same as a standard savings account but pays a much higher yield on your money.
-The national average yield on savings accounts is 0.06 percent.
-However, you can find high-yield savings accounts that pay up to 0.60 percent.
+The national average yield on savings accounts is 0.23 percent.
+However, you can find high-yield savings accounts that pay over 4 percent — nearly 20 times more than the average.

 Why you should consider a high-yield savings account

-A savings account is an important part of any financial portfolio.
+A savings account is an important part of any financial portfolio, both for having funds for future expenses and to build up your wealth over time.
 When you’re building your savings, you want that money to earn a competitive yield.
-Putting your savings in a high-yield savings account will keep your money safe and let you earn some interest.
+Putting your savings in a high-yield savings account will keep your money safe while accumulating interest faster.

 Benefits of a high-yield savings account